 Education: Ed.D., Harvard University (Human Development and Psychology); M.Ed., University of California; B.A., University of California

 I am especially interested in the meanings of "success" and "failure" in work and life and how we can create versions of “success” that are both personal and deeply satisfying.
-In addition, I welcome conversations with international students and first generation students.
-Other interests of mine include procrastination; the creation of personal meaning in work and life; conflict resolution; and issues of gender, sexuality, race, and culture.
+I welcome conversations with international students and first generation students.
+Other interests of mine include perfectionism and procrastination; the creation of personal meaning in work and life; conflict resolution; and issues of gender, sexuality, race, and culture.

 Personal: I was born and raised in California and am married with two grown children.
 My personal interests include cycling, hiking, international ecological issues, and almost any animal life.